apaz-cli/daisho/README.md

 stiltc
 ```

-If you're not on a POSIX operating system (Windows, etc), I recommend switching to one.
+If you're not on a POSIX operating system (If you're on Windows), I recommend switching to one.
 It's possible that Stilts gets ported to Windows, but I don't want to be the one who does it.

 <br>